junegunn/fzf/ADVANCED.md

   Otherwise, the initial Ripgrep process will keep consuming system resources even after `reload` is triggered.
 - Filtering is no longer a responsibitiliy of fzf; hence `--disabled`
+- `{q}` in the reload command evaluates to the query string on fzf prompt.
 - `sleep 0.1` in the reload command is for "debouncing".
 This small delay will reduce the number of intermediate Ripgrep processes while we're typing in a query.